dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 ### Troubleshooting steps for failed profile installation

-1. Confirm that the user has been assigned an appropriate license for the version of the Intune service you are using.
+1. Confirm that the user has been assigned an appropriate license for the version of the Intune service you're using.

 2. Confirm that the device is not already enrolled with another MDM provider or that it does not already have a management profile installed.